 Delaware is considered one of the top states in the country that provides a positive and highly lucrative business environment for small and medium enterprises (SMEs).
 This is more so because of several advantages including low franchise tax for all types of small businesses, no Delaware sales tax, Court of Chancery that greatly minimizes cost, time, and risk of any commercial litigation, and a high level of privacy among others.

 In order to set up your company, a business license in Delaware is a must.
 According to the Division of Revenue, State of Delaware, “Any person or entity conducting a trade or business in the State of Delaware is required to obtain a Delaware state business license from the Delaware Division of Revenue.”

 This includes any entity located in the state that conducts business outside Delaware.

 How to Obtain Delaware State Business License

-There is a second option available, which is to download Form CRA.
+There is a second option available, which is to download the Combined Registration Application (CRA) form.
 This form is a combined registration application for state of Delaware state business license and/or withholding agent.
-The Combined Registration Application (CRA) form also contains “Special Requirements” for Contractors form and has to be filled by both Resident and Non-Resident Contractors.
+The CRA form also contains “Special Requirements” for Contractors form that has to be filled by both Resident and Non-Resident Contractors.
 Upon completion, you can mail it to DIVISION OF REVENUE, P.O.
 BOX 8750, WILMINGTON, DE 19899-8750.

-The time taken to process business license in Delaware is almost a month since registering or mailing the CRA form to Delaware Division of Revenue.
+The time taken to process business license in Delaware is almost a month after you have registered or mailed the CRA form to Delaware Division of Revenue.
 If you apply online then you have the option of printing a temporary license after the CRA submission or license registration process is complete.
 Online applicants normally receive their permanent licenses within a period of 10 days.

 Types of Business License in Delaware